Note: the document is a work in progress.

 - Technical documentation is one of the most important components of the product.
 The ability to set up a testing environment in a few minutes, using the official documentation, is a game changer.

-- You will be listed on our Maintainers Github page as well as on our website in the section maintainers.
+- You will be listed on our Maintainers GitHub page and on our website in the section maintainers.

 - We will be promoting you on social channels (mostly on Twitter).